LeeHITsz/LeeHITsz.github.io/_pages/about.md

 ---

 <div style="line-height: 2;">
-I grew up in Yingkou, a small city in southern Liaoning province, China.
+Hi, My name is Li Yuekai.I grew up in Yingkou, a small city in southern Liaoning province, China.
 Then I commenced my undergraduate studies at Harbin Institute of Technology, Shenzhen (HITSZ) in Shenzhen, Guangdong, where I obtained my bachelor's degree of Engineering in Data Science and Big Data Technology.
-I am currently undergoing doctoral training at City University of Hong Kong (CityU) under the guidance of [Professor Mingxuan Cai](https://mxcai.github.io/).
+I am currently undergoing doctoral training at City University of Hong Kong (CityU) under the guidance of <a href="https://mxcai.github.io/">Professor Mingxuan Cai</a>.<br>
 My passions lie broadly in statistical machine learning and data science, particularly with applications in genetics and genomics data to better understand complex biological systems.
 </div>

 # 📰 News